Dentistry for the Entire Family

 Dr. Eric Neuer was born and raised in Emporia, KS.
 He earned his Bachelor's degree in Biology with distinction from the University of Missouri-Kansas City.
 He joined the Eastland Family Dental practice in 2012.
 Dr. Neuer is a Certified Provider for both Invisalign® and iBraces®.
 He is married and resides in Olathe, KS.
 In his free time, he enjoys spending time with his family and outdoors.

-Heather serves as a Dental Hygienist at Eastland Family Dental.
-She received her Associates of Applied Science in Dental Hygiene from Concorde Career College in Kansas City.
-Heather enjoys interacting with her patients, as well as educating them on proper dental health and oral hygiene.
-In her spare time, Heather enjoys shopping, traveling, and spending time with her family.
-Heather is married and they have one daughter, Ayla.
+Stephanie serves as a Dental Hygienist at Eastland Family Dental.
+She received her Associates of Applied Science in Dental Hygiene from Johnson County Community College in Overland Park.
+Stephanie likes to assist her patients in long-lasting oral health care by educating them on disease prevention and good nutrition.
+In her spare time, she enjoys photography and staying active with fitness programs.
+Stephanie is married, has two children and enjoys playing with their Jack Russell terrier, Jasper.

 Stacy serves as a Dental Hygienist at Eastland Family Dental.
 She received her Associates of Applied Science in Dental Hygiene from Concorde Career College in Kansas City.
 Stacy enjoys educating her patients on proper oral hygiene to stop further progression of decay or disease.
 Outside of the office, she likes to sew, scrapbook, swim and attending sporting events.